IronTopi/phase1/README.md

 - API-Versioning (URL-versioning like `myapi/v1/`, see [FastAPI routers](https://fastapi.tiangolo.com/tutorial/bigger-applications/))
 - SSL, rate-limiting (maybe offload to API-Gateway like [Kong](https://konghq.com/))
 - Proper logging (larger systems implement log aggregation: let something like loki read your stdout/stderr and dump it into a centralized collection)
-- Providing up a dedicated test-database (database/collection or mock)
+- Providing a dedicated test-database (database/collection or mock)